Trump hosts Erdogan in the United States which considers the lifting of a ban on F-35 sales - ExBulletin

 https://www.youtube.com/watch?v=kyu0lsll7ns

-The president, in a brief exchange with journalists when he said goodbye to Erdogan, called this a good meeting but did not offer additional details.
-Trump then called the very conclusive meeting on so many different things and said that the announcements of the two countries on discussions would be released later.

 It was Erdogan's first trip to the White House since 2019.
-The two leaders forged what Trump described as a very good relationship during his first trimester in the White House.
+They forged what Trump described as a very good relationship during his first quarter of the White House.

 Over the years, US officials have cited concerns about the Turkey's dossier in terms of human rights under Erdogan and the country's ties to Russia.
 Tensions between Turkey and Israel, another important American ally above Gaza and Syria have sometimes made relations with Turkey.